 The professional program tracks (Business, Education and Healthcare) all include observation and activity in a relevant professional setting.

 Depending on the activity, this may fulfill part or all of your UW-Eau Claire service-learning requirement.
-If you are interested in this option, please contact Courtney Brost at brosten@uwec.edu, the coordinator for Mexico, for details.
+If you are interested in this option, please contact Courtney Brost at brostcn@uwec.edu, the coordinator for the Mexico program, for details.